Friday, June 13, 2025

 • Lack of regular physical activity

-• Ignoring foot care leading to ulcers
+• Ignoring foot care can lead to ulcers

 Comorbid Conditions Impacting Diabetic Health